CumulusNetworks/docs/content/cumulus-linux-41/Whats-New/_index.md

 ## What's New in Cumulus Linux 4.1.1

-Cumulus Linux 4.1.1 contains bug fixes only.
+Cumulus Linux 4.1.1 contains security bug fixes.

 ## What's New in Cumulus Linux 4.1.0